A Man There Was

-A Man There Was (Terje Vigen) is a 1917 Swedish drama directed by Victor Sjöström, based on a poem of the same title by Henrik Ibsen.
-With a budget of SEK 60,000, it was the most expensive Swedish film made up to that point, marking a new direction in Swedish cinema with more funding to fewer films, resulting in more total quality.
+A Man There Was (Terje Vigen) is a 1917 silent Swedish drama co-written and directed by Victor Sjöström, based on a poem of the same title by Henrik Ibsen.
+With a budget of SEK 60,000, it was the most expensive Swedish film made up to that point, marking a new direction in Swedish cinema with more funding to fewer films, resulting in better overall quality.

-This film is considered to be the start of the golden age of Swedish silent film that would end after Gösta Berlings saga in 1925, although films such as Ingeborg Holm (1913) are often assigned to this era as well.
+This film is considered to be the start of the golden age of Swedish silent film that would end after Gösta Berlings Saga in 1925, although films such as Ingeborg Holm (1913) are often assigned to this era as well.

 Plot

 Terje Vigen lives happily with his wife and little girl on a small island in Norway.
-In 1809 during the Napoleonic Wars, the town is starving due to the British blockade.
-Terje decides to row to Denmark to bring food to his family.
-On the way back, he is captured by a ruthless English captain and sent to jail in England.
+In 1809, during the height of the Napoleonic Wars, the island is under a British naval blockade.
+Terje decides to row to Denmark to bring food to his family, but on the way back he is captured by a British ship and sent as a prisoner of war in England.
 When the war ends and he is finally freed, Terje finds that his wife and daughter have died.
 He takes up a solitary life in his house overlooking the sea.
 One night he sees a British yacht in distress in a storm.
-He rushes to her help and discovers that the skipper is the same man that had taken him prisoner and destroyed his life many years before.
-He decides against vengeance and rescues the skipper along with the skipper's wife and child.
+He rushes to her help and discovers that the yacht's captain is the same officer that had taken him prisoner many years ago.
+He decides against vengeance and rescues the captain along with his wife and child.